-The purpose of the architectural survey was to identify historic architectural resources (historic properties) (defined as those eligible for or listed in the State Register/National Register of Historic Places [SR/NRHP]) in the architectural area of potential effect (APE).
+The purpose of the architectural survey was to identify historic architectural resources (historic properties) (defined as those eligible for or listed in the State Register/National Register of Historic Places [SRHP or SR/NRHP]) in the historic architectural area of potential effect (APE).
 The APE was defined as the GIS-based viewshed within 1 mile of the Project transmission line, i.e., the areas from which there is potentially a view of the proposed replacement transmission towers within the 1-mile buffer.
 This APE covers 1,253.07 hectares (3,096.41 acres).
 The architectural survey included background research and a windshield reconnaissance of the APE, which was conducted November 30-December 1, 2022.

-Background research identified previously surveyed resources in the APE, and during the windshield survey WSP characterized the landscape and photographed any additional buildings and structures 50 years of age or older that appeared to be SR/NRHP-eligible.
-Any potential resources were evaluated according to the National Register Criteria for Evaluation to determine eligibility for listing in the SR/NRHP.
+Background research identified previously surveyed resources in the APE, and during the windshield survey WSP characterized the landscape and surveyed other properties within the 50-year threshold whose characteristics appear similar to those previously determined eligible for or listed in the SR/NRHP.
+Any potential historic properties were evaluated according to the National Register Criteria to assess eligibility for listing in the SRHP for the Public Utilities Commission and for listing in the NRHP under Section 106 of the National Historic Preservation Act pursuant to the involvement of the Army Corps of Engineers.